thegooddocsproject/chronologue/docs/chronologue/t_requesting_a_new_recording.md

 * One list for a small number of items, which can contain internal and external references, or;
 * Two lists, divided into internal and external and separated by another leading sentence, if there are a larger number of items.

+06/29 Notes from meeting w/Tina:

+Name, org, purpose, coordinates (where telescope should point to) a link of how far it should go.

+Star Stories podcast on how stars are made and things like measurements in astronomy.
+Looking to make a form that replicates a research project.

+Data has to be useful for a certain audience.
+Justify research for wider breadth of ppl (~100 people)

+Implimentation: link in header.

+Describe prerqs: be part of an org of some kind; private company?
+Some sort of ethics statement.
+Are states able to use it?

+Submit.
+Goes to independent committee that reviews request and you'll be cued.
+Location, duration, points in time to gather data.
+"We can't grant you 2 years, but 2 weeks" There's only one teleascope, so you'll need to wait your turn.

+What kind of data?
+Ian collected a year, place, description, link (video).
+All in Ian's API: event, date, image...

+If you're a scientist, how do you retrieve data from API?

+Visuals: Diagram: steps in process.
+Reviewing loop.

+Divide this into several splits: requesting and retrieving, two how-to's; and a third portion for concept